prunkdump/GNUVario-TTGO-T5-website-RU/_tutorials/case.md

 {% include tutoimg.md name="IMG_8831.JPG" %}
 {% include tutoimg.md name="IMG_8832.JPG" %}

+Make sure the antenna connector is not touching the GPS backup battery.
+This would cause a short circuit.
+Check again when closing the case.
+{% include tutoimg.md name="connecteur.jpeg" %}

 Place the speaker in the available bracket on the cover of the housing **without pushing it completely in**.
 {% include tutoimg.md name="IMG_8833.JPG" %}
 {% include tutoimg.md name="IMG_8834.JPG" %}